 Prophecy Says No Peace Until the Millennium Anyway, And Two More Wars

-If you study end time Bible prophecy, you may already know that Middle East peace was never going to happen.
+If you study end time Bible prophecy, you may already know that Middle East peace was never in the cards.
 It was doomed from the start.
 There is too much deep-seated, ancient animosity between the offspring of Abraham's sons Ishmael (father of the Arabs) and Issac (father of Israel).

 Peace simply will not happen between Israel and the Arabs before Jesus returns.
 Jesus will become king of the earth in God's global government called the Kingdom of God.
 This will end all wars and even administer conflict resolution to all situations including this Middle East conflict.